 Tchavdar’s editing credits include HBO's two-time Emmy-nominated Valentine Road (Sundance), Finders Keepers (Sundance), We Live in Public (Sundance Grand Jury Prize) and Nat Geo's Emmy-nominated Alien Earths.
 He received an Emmy nomination for directing and producing The Desert of Forbidden Art (PBS).
 He has also produced for BBC, History Channel, MTV and USA Network.

-After graduating USC’s film scoring program, Duncan scored several seasons of the wildly popular Netflix series Chef’s Table, which earned him back-to-back Emmy nominations.
-Duncan’s other composing credits include Body Slam: Revenge of the Banana!
-(Tribeca) and Bite Size (Sundance).
+After graduating USC’s film scoring program, Steve and Duncan have worked on many projects together including the wildly popular Netflix series Chef’s Table and Body Slam: Revenge of the Banana!
+(Tribeca).

 For media inquiries please contact our publicists at GAT PR: